Protestant Church of Christ-ers,

 After the foregoing instructions, baptize in the name of the Father, and of the Son, and of the Holy Spirit, in living [running] water.
 If you have no living water, then baptize in other water, and if you are not able in cold, then in warm.
 If you have neither, pour water three times on the head, in the name of the Father, and of the Son, and of the Holy Spirit.18

-The Didache is not inspired, and therefore, the Catholic Church chose not to include it within the canon of Scripture; but the document is real, and it is referred to by early Church fathers.
-The early Church undeniably prescribed immersion and pouring as valid modes, and history proves that the early Church practiced both modes; so to suggest that the “true Christian Church” has always recognized only immersion as a proper mode is false; unless of course, one is willing to swallow the theory that the Church was already in utter apostasy even before the death of the Apostles—that the Apostles could not hold the Church together longer than your group’s 19th century restorers could hold the Church together.
+The Didache is not inspired, and therefore, the Catholic Church chose not to include it within the canon of Scripture; but the document is real, and it was referred to by early Church fathers.
+The early Church under the Apostles undeniably prescribed immersion and pouring as valid modes, and history proves that the early Church practiced both modes; so to suggest that the “true Christian Church” has always recognized only immersion as a proper mode is false; unless of course, one is willing to swallow the theory that the Church was already in utter apostasy even before the death of the Apostles—that the Apostles could not hold the Church together longer than your group’s 19th century restorers could hold the Church together.

 Church history is filled with examples of various modes of Baptism.
 Consider: